hseo47/ABC/README.md

 ## Requirements

-- MATLAB R2023 or later
+- MATLAB R2023 or later (Preferably)
 - Image Processing Toolbox

 Tested with MATLAB_R2024b; No additional external libraries are needed